-

 15 April 2026 to 15 July 2026

-After 15 July 2026, full additional fees and enforcement action will resume.
+After 15 July 2026, full additional fees will apply again, and enforcement action may be initiated against non-compliant companies

 There will be no extension unless separately notified.